sisay2143/WholesaleWise/README.md

 **Wholesale Stock and Sales Management**

 Overview
-This project is a Wholesale Distribution Management System developed to streamline the operations of wholesale distribution businesses.
+This project is a Wholesale Stock and Sales Management developed to streamline the operations of wholesale distribution businesses.
 The system provides comprehensive features tailored to the specific roles and responsibilities of various actors involved in the wholesale distribution process, including managers, warehouse staff, sales personnel, and system administrators.

 **Actors**
 Manager: Oversees the overall operations of the wholesale distribution business, makes strategic decisions, sets product prices, and analyzes business performance.